Booker Prize: Nomination

-Related awards for translated works
+Related awards

 A separate prize for which any living writer in the world may qualify, the Man Booker International Prize, was inaugurated in 2005.
 Until 2015, it was given every two years to a living author of any nationality for a body of work published in English or generally available in English translation.
 In 2016, the award was significantly reconfigured, and is now given annually to a single book in English translation, with a £50,000 prize for the winning title, shared equally between author and translator.
 The award has been known as the International Booker Prize since the Man Group ended its association with the prizes in 2019.

 A Russian version of the Booker Prize was created in 1992 called the Booker-Open Russia Literary Prize, also known as the Russian Booker Prize.
 In 2007, Man Group plc established the Man Asian Literary Prize, an annual literary award given to the best novel by an Asian writer, either written in English or translated into English, and published in the previous calendar year.

 For many years, as part of The Timess Literature Festival in Cheltenham, a Booker event was held on the last Saturday of the festival.
 Four guest speakers/judges debated a shortlist of four books from a given year from before the introduction of the Booker Prize, and a winner was chosen.
 Unlike the real Booker Prize (1969 through 2014), writers from outside the Commonwealth were also considered.
 In 2008, the winner for 1948 was Alan Paton's Cry, the Beloved Country, beating Norman Mailer's The Naked and the Dead, Graham Greene's The Heart of the Matter and Evelyn Waugh's The Loved One.
 In 2015, the winner for 1915 was Ford Madox Ford's The Good Soldier, beating The Thirty-Nine Steps (John Buchan), Of Human Bondage (W. Somerset Maugham), Psmith, Journalist (P. G. Wodehouse) and The Voyage Out (Virginia Woolf).

-In October 2025, the Booker Foundation announced a new Children's Booker Prize, supported by AKO Foundation, for the best contemporary fiction for children aged 8-12.
+In October 2025, the Booker Foundation announced the Children's Booker Prize, supported by AKO Foundation, for the best contemporary fiction for children aged 8-12.
 The inaugural prize would be awarded in 2027 and be awarded annually thereafter.
+The jury's first chairperson is Frank Cottrell-Boyce, who has been serving since 2024 as Children's Laureate.